gramanicu/pc_tema3/Readme.md

 needed by the releaseMemory function (pointer to the map, players and their total number, input & output files).

+- Probably, the hardest task was to figure out what was wrong with the program, when the checker said that tests 6,7,8 & 9 had a "WA" flag.
+Everything looks fine about the distance formula, and on a manual check (with a pen and paper), the program was not wrong.
+In the 6th test, for example, on paper Arturo should really do 4 moves, falling off the glacier on the last one ...

 © 2018 Grama Nicolae, 312CA